NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_hp_rtu_original_fuel_backup.md

 # 1. Introduction

 This documentation covers the "Heat Pump Rooftop Unit With Original Fuel Backup" upgrade methodology and briefly discusses key results.
-Results can be accessed on the ComStock™ data lake at "[end-use-load-profiles-for-us-building-stock](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=nrel-pds-building-stock%2Fend-use-load-profiles-for-us-building-stock%2F)" or via the Data Viewer at [comstock.nrel.gov](https://comstock.nrel.gov/).
+Results can be accessed via the ComStock™ [Published Datasets](https://nrel.github.io/ComStock.github.io/docs/data/published_datasets.html) page.

 | **Measure Title**      | Heat Pump Rooftop Units|
 | **Measure Definition** | This measure replaces gas-fired and electric resistance rooftop units (RTUs) with high-efficiency heat pump rooftop units (HP-RTUs).
 The HP-RTUs are assumed to be top-of-the-line with variable-speed compressors and fans allowing for high-performance part load operation.
 The heat pump is sized to the design cooling load and uses a compressor lockout temperature of 0°F. Supplemental heating coils are used to address any additional load.
 Supplemental heating is electric resistance if the original system type used electric heating or gas if the original system used gas heating.
 All energy efficiency features in the existing RTUs (energy recovery, demand control ventilation, etc.) and the operating schedule are transferred to the new HP-RTU system for consistency. |